refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 `spack install singularity`, remember to check `spack edit singularity`, there is an after install warn prompt asking you run a script which would change the permission of some files with s bit.
 It is crucial for singularity run by normal users.

+### spark

+`spack install` as described in VM part.

+TODO: add `SPARK_HOME` to spark module file.

+*only test on user conda env*: `pip install findspark`, to call spark context in python more smoothly.

+### dask

+*only test on user conda env*: `conda install dask`.
+Fix tornado version in a pinned file at conda-meta dir for conda virtual enviroment.
+Otherwise, dask would upgrade tornado which break down jupyter notebook!
+See [this issue](https://github.com/jupyter/notebook/issues/3595) for jupyter notebook breakdown.

 ### ganglia

 *into ansible workflow*